reasonmii/reasonmii/README.md

 - 🌱 Mar.
 2013 - Feb.
 2018 : I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university (BA)
   - ✈️ Aug.
 2015 - Dec.
 2015 : I was an exchange student, majoring in Informatics at the University of Washington
     - Got a full scholarship and living stipend as the first and only student to be selected from SKKU
-    - Did a library assistant : digitized Korean newspaper from 1980s to 1990s in accordance with east asia library's guideline
+    - Library assistant : Digitized Korean newspaper from 1980s to 1990s in accordance with east asia library's guideline

 **Experience**
 - 💼 Jan.
 2018 - Aug.
 2022 : **Data analyst** @ LG U+ - Managed churn rate